 We promote rigorous interdisciplinary, holistic learning through a diversity of readings, discussions and experiences.
 We do not separate and compartmentalize course content as is done on most university campuses.
-Instead, subjects – including conservation biology, forestry, geography, environmental studies, resource conservation, philosophy, natural history, and Native American studies – are taught concurrently.
+Instead, subjects – including conservation biology, English, forestry, geography, Latin American studies, philosophy, science, and Native American studies – are taught concurrently.

 We teach, and you learn, in a hands-on, experiential way.
 On our courses, you will have the opportunity to talk to a variety of people with different perspectives, from local land managers and loggers to scientists and lawyers, survey impacted ecosystems, and explore alternative philosophies for living on the land.
 We will encourage you to integrate your knowledge and experiences and to identify the connections between issues in ways that go beyond the boundaries of traditional education.